About PetersPioneersPeter and Marilyn Carroll Biggins Family

 Peter was born 364 days after his sister, Emily Jane.

 Peter was baptized November 19 at St. Augustine Church by Father Raphael Dunigan.
 His godparents were Jack Covington and his aunt Marian Drueke.
-In 1951, a new church was built and, in 1971, Kalamazoo became a diocese and the church became St. Augustine Cathedral.
+The church was built in 1869 on West Kalamazoo Avenue.
+In 1951, a new church was built on West Michigan Avenue.
+In 1971, Kalamazoo became a diocese and the church became St. Augustine Cathedral.

 Peter's father was a corrugated box salesman for Container Corporation of America.
 He had a company car: a 1938 Chevrolet Master Business Coupe.
 The list price new was $648.
 Specs: 85 horsepower, 6 cylinders straight, 80 mph top speed, 17 mpg fuel economy.